Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Time-symmetrizing the ordinary quantum description of the computational speedup

-The rule in question quantitatively fits all the quantum algorithms examined: those of Grover, Deutsch\&Jozsa, Simon, Shor, and more in general the quantum algorithms of the Abelian hidden subgroup $\left [17\right ]$.
+Summing up, the advanced knowledge rule exactly accounts for the speedups of Grover and Deutsch\&Jozsa algorithms, which are demonstrably optimal, and in good approximation for those of Simon and Shor algorithms -- more in general for those of the Abelian hidden subgroup $\left [29\right ]$.
 As is well known, these are the major quantum algorithms discovered until now and cover both the quadratic and exponential speed ups.

+We note that in all cases the speedup is ensured by a quantum causal loop.
+The final measurement of the problem-setting on the part of the problem solver changes backwards in time her initial state of complete ignorance of it (and of the corresponding solution) into knowledge of half of the information that specifies it.
+This knowledge can be used by the problem solver to reach the solution with fewer oracle queries, what closes the loop.